A hot topic: Are spicy foods healthy or dangerous?

 Nonetheless, there’s some confusion about whether spicy foods are healthy or dangerous.
 In this post, I want to shed some evidence-based light on eating spicy foods to separate fact from fiction.

-Are spicy foods healthy?
+Are spicy foods good for you?
 Of course they are!

 Capsaicinoids, which include the compound capsaicin, are the chemical components of peppers that create their spicy taste.
 Research over the past couple of decades has demonstrated that capsaicinoids — and thus, spicy foods — also possess several health benefits.